pyDataVis/pyDataVis/README.md

 ```
 git clone https://github.com/pyDataVis/pyDataVis.git
 ```

-## Usage
+The source archives can also be found on the [website](https://pyDataVis.github.io) of pyDataVis, in [Downloads page](https://pydatavis.github.io/Downloads.html).

-Change the current working directory to the pyDataVis folder:
+To launch the application, change the current working directory to the pyDataVis folder:
 ```
 cd ~/myprog/pyDataVis
 ```